 I have many memories of my father when I was young and my parents were together.
 I think one of my favourites was when he was filming The Greengage Summer (aka Loss of Innocence (1961), because I went on location with my mother and father to France during production.
 I loved all the children in the film, especially Elizabeth Dear who became my friend during filming.

 I was always in the car whilst they were on set, and if they were actually filming I used to hide on the floor in the back so they wouldn’t see me!

 I visited film sets often over these years, but this one in particular is the one I remember the most.
 I must have been about 7 years old.”

-See more pictures of Kenny and Sarah together in the main gallery.
+See more pictures of Kenny and Sarah together in the family photo album gallery.